The Basic Idea

 We built StackHawk to help engineering teams find and fix security bugs like CSRF, XSS and more, but whatever tool you choose, automated testing is key to ensuring a safe codebase.
-Getting started is easy – sign up for a free account today.
+You can try it out today by signing up for a free account here.

 Already using a security tool?
 StackHawk’s DAST platform is complementary to many other security tools.
 Many security professionals recommend various types of tools to be included in your application security stack.